+Parts of Speech in English - Grammar Lesson.
 Parts of Speech Lesson Plans and Lesson Ideas.
 Why are there so many types of words?

 In this BrainPOP movie, Tim and Moby tell you why, as they introduce you to four important parts of speech.
 You’ll learn how and why words are divided in categories, and why they’re so important for speaking and writing.
 Find out which type of word describes a person, place, thing, or idea; which describes an action; which describes or modifies nouns; and which describes or modifies verbs, adjectives, or adverbs.
 Finally, you’ll see how they’re all put together to form sentences.

 Effective lesson plans can improve your confidence teaching the material and creates structure that can help students learn.
 This chapter includes lesson plan ideas for topics like: The eight parts of speech Prefixes Verbs, verb phrases and verb tenses Prepositions Contractions Nouns And other language arts topics After reading the lesson plan suggestions, look over the corresponding lessons on those topics to help brush up on topics like identifying errors in verb tense or uses of prepositions.
 These topical lessons also include videos you can show to your students as part of your lesson plan.

 Language Arts Games for Parts of Speech.
 Written by: Kellie Hayden • edited by: Laurie Patsalides • updated: 1/17/2012 Make a game of identifying the eight parts of speech: Stick-it the Quickest.

 Assign students to work together in teams to find nouns, verbs, adjectives, adverbs, conjunctions, interjections, prepositions, and pronouns.
 Parts of speech and "grammar rock" (Elementary, Language) ).

 Materials Required: Dictionary and more for each table group see lesson plan.
 Behavioral Objectives: At the end of this lesson, the students will be able to write sentences hi-lighting different parts of speech.
 Students will to be able to:• Apply knowledge of language structure and language conventions (i.e. spelling and punctuation) to discuss and write sentences using different parts of speech. • Listen, read, and write for information and understanding (N.Y.S.
 English Language Arts Standard #1)• Listen, speak and write for social interaction (N.Y.S.
 English Language Arts Standard #4)• Be knowledgeable about and make use of the materials and resources available for participation in the arts in various roles (N.Y.S.
 Presenting the Eight Parts of Speech.

 1.)Explain to the class that they will review the parts of speech unit they've been studying by designing a multimedia presentation.

+Additional resources provided.
+Objectives.
 Grammar Lesson: Identifying Basic Parts of Speech.
 Students will use color to organize information as they identify the basic parts of speech in a reading passage.

 If you've got lessons plans, videos, activities, or other ideas you'd like to contribute, we'd love to hear from you.
 More Find the latest in professional publications, learn new techniques and strategies, and find out how you can connect with other literacy professionals.
 More Teacher Resources by Grade Your students can save their work with Student Interactives.
 More Home › Classroom Resources › Lesson Plans Lesson Plan Overview Featured Resources From Theory to Practice Adjectives, adverbs, nouns, and interjections: students will get a grammar overload in this lesson!

 Introduction:(Teacher Says) Today students we will begin a unit that focuses on parts of speech.
 Parts of speech in English for ESL teachers: eslflow webguide.